pfeinsper/21b-indago-rfid-conformance-tester/docs-src/index.md

 Given these advantages, Indago Devices opted for a completely open-source product as well.
 In a meeting with our mentor Wallace Shepherd Pitts, he mentioned he had previously researched and studied some of the options currently available, but nothing had fit with what he had in mind, because the products offered little room for customization regarding the tests made to the tag.

 The direct competitors of our project would be the previously mentioned products, which dominate the current market.
-However, as we are aiming for the open-source architecture, it may attract users interested in a more accessible or customizable product.
+However, as the team was aiming for the open-source architecture, it may attract users interested in a more accessible or customizable product.

 Another point mentioned by our mentor is that he also intends to use the project as study material for students at the University of North Carolina [^9], which consequently opens up possibilities for further expansion of the product.